America the Beautiful – 4th of July Banner

 Fruits of the Holy Spirit – Multilingual Activities

 To celebrate the beginning of summer vacation, we have some fun fruit activities for you!
-A “Fruits of the Holy Spirit” activity for Pentecost, a French and English fruit matching memory game, and some fun fruit play kitchen toy ideas!
+A “Fruits of the Holy Spirit” activity for Pentecost and a French-English fruit matching memory game.

 Fruits of the Holy Spirit – Les Fruits de l’Esprit Saint